Rio Tinto, Mitsubishi bid $1.6 billion to mop up Coal & Allied

 Despite a strong currency, global economic uncertainty and new taxes, Australian resource companies have been sought-after takeover targets as the demand boom from China, India driving commodity prices is expected to continue.

-The bid follows Peabody Energy BTU.N and ArcelorMittal's (ISPA.AS) $5 billion hostile bid for Macarthur Coal MCC.AX and Rio Tinto's $4 billion takeover of Mozambique-focused coal miner Riversdale Mining earlier this year.
+The bid follows Peabody Energy BTU.N and ArcelorMittal's (ISPA.AS) $5 billion (3 billion pounds) hostile bid for Macarthur Coal MCC.AX and Rio Tinto's $4 billion takeover of Mozambique-focussed coal miner Riversdale Mining earlier this year.

 Mitsubishi appeared set to fund about 70 percent of the deal and the proposal would see it double its stake in Coal & Allied to 20 percent.
 Rio Tinto would increase its stake to 80 percent from 75.7 percent.